CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Device Orientation

 Starting from version 2.6, the CubiCasa SDK uses the landscape-right orientation (instead of locking the orientation to portrait).
 This means that your app needs to support (at least) landscape-right orientation.

-<s>CubiCapture view only works when the view is locked to portrait orientation (even though it looks like a landscape view) If our app supports both portrait and landscape orientation make sure disable orientation change when you are displaying CubiCapture view.</s>

 ## CubiCapture Features